-Students in history must satisfy the core curriculum requirements of the University as given on page 26 of this bulletin.
-Required sequences are 15 credits of philosophy and 10 credits each of English, theology, social science and mathematics/science.
+Students in history must satisfy the core curriculum requirements of the University as given on pages 26-28 of this bulletin.

-Bachelor of Arts - 60 credits including Hs 104 and 105, 200, 400.
+Bachelor of Arts - 60 credits including Hs 104 and 105, 300, 400.
 Of the remaining 40 credits 25 are to be taken in a specific area (Western Europe, United States, Russia-China-Japan), and must include at least 10 credits of 400 level courses.
 Study of a modern foreign language is highly recommended.